 Sugar cookies are always a part of Christmas, and whether you prefer to decorate them with royal icing, buttercream, or with a few sprinkles, they make some of the best baking fun for the whole family.
 The cookie itself, has baking soda and baking powder, which gives them a bit of loft, hence their name.
 Sour cream is another ingredient that contributes to their soft-ish texture, and great mouthfeel.

 Making an American buttercream to smear across the surface before decorating is a simple thing to do.
-You can always add a few drops of food coloring to change the hue, but I prefer to keep them snowy white.
-Maybe it’s because we have no snow in Southern California, and some days I want it to feel like a winter wonderland, but mostly it’s because I love the look.
-These cookies are not only fun to make, but they taste pretty delicious too, and I guarantee a little holiday enjoy will arrive when their spotted on your kitchen counter.
+You can always add a few drops of food coloring to change the hue, but I prefer to keep them snowy white for a winter wonderland look.
+These cookies are not only fun to make, but they taste delicious, and they make great gifts too.

 Ingredients